Review of Balcones Country Club Course

 The front fairways are flat, straight, and lined by trees or some houses on each side.
 From the tee box you can see what you're up against and in most cases the fairways are wide enough to let 'er rip and there are only a couple of fairway bunkers to contend with.
 When we played the rough was cut very short and it was easy to recover from the rough or from under the trees.

 The back nine was much more interesting, more scenic, and a little harder as it meandered through the trees and homes sites - and no side by side holes.
-This side had more dog legs, a water hole, more traps, some fun holes, and some ups and downs.
-For example, hole #11 which is the #1 handicap is a 407 yard downhill par 4 with a dog leg (a good risk reward shot if you want to try and carry the trees!) and an uphill shot to the green protected by a couple of traps.
+This nine has more dog legs, a water hole, more traps, some fun holes, and some ups and downs.
+For example, hole #11 which is the #1 handicap is a 407 yard downhill par 4 with a dog leg (a good risk-reward shot if you want to try and carry the trees!) and an uphill shot to the green protected by a couple of traps.
 The back nine of Balcones also has a couple of fun par threes including the beautiful #15 which is a challenging 163 yard carry over a lake to a green that is protected on all sides - club selection is critical on this baby!

 The fairways were in average condition as were the greens when we played in October.
 The greens were about average speed and had minor to no slope.